 We are handing the next generation over a planet which has to face several serious environmental problems and a convergence of multiple crises.
 It’s important to help young people develop knowledge, skills, values and behaviours needed for sustainable development.ESD targets both curriculum developers, teachers and students, with both teacher and students exploring not only the physical world and the power of knowledge, but also their own patterns of thinking and behavior.
 The emphasis shifts from information to imagination and from imagination to practical application through experiential learning.

-The course outline opens up student and teacher/coach materals about the 20 sustainable Gaia YES themes.
+The course overview opens up student and teacher/coach materals about the 20 sustainable Gaia YES themes.

 Sustainable development is considered to be important and there is a lot of knowledge about sustainable living, but this knowledge reaches schools and young people hectically.
 Sustainable education isn’t consistently reflected in general education schools’ curricula, which means that young people don’t develop a holistic vision and experience of sustainable living.
 Youth are also missing the social skills and connection to nature, ESD approach can encourage the change.